luiswirth/bsc-thesis/src/matter/ddf.typ

 $

-A crucial property of the continuous exterior derivative is captured by *Stokes' Theorem*.
-For a differential form $omega$ and a chain $c$, this theorem relates the integral of the exterior derivative over the chain to the integral of the form over the chain's boundary @frankel:diffgeo, @hatcher:algtop:
+A crucial property of the continuous exterior derivative is captured by *Stokes' Theorem on chains*.
+For a differential form $omega$ and a chain $c$, this theorem relates the exterior derivative with the boundary operator @frankel:diffgeo, @hatcher:algtop:
 $
   integral_c dif omega = integral_(diff c) omega
 $